Login / Quote Area

 Mic Input - 3 Pin XLR

 For connecting a professional broadcast grade microphone using a separate 3 pin XLR plug.
 The input is dynamic with selectable 48v phantom power.
+A high performance mic compressor is selectable at 3 levels.

 The headphone output is available in parallel via a 3.75mm (1/4") and a 2.5mm (1/8") jack sockets.